-MUS 301 - Sixteenth-Century Counterpoint
+MUS 301 - Counterpoint I

 A stylistic approach to the study of species counterpoint.
-The principles of voice-leading and the relationships between consonance and dissonance are applied to the writing of exercises in cantus firmi and the first five species.
-Prerequisite: Grade of C or above in MUS 101 or permission of instructor.
-2 credits (Fall/Spring)
+The principles of voice-leading and the relationships between consonance and dissonance are applied to the writing exercises in cantus firmi and the first five species.
+Prerequisite: Grade of C or above in MUS101 or permission of instructor.
+2 credits (Cycled)

-MUS 302 - Eighteenth-Century Counterpoint
+MUS 302 - Counterpoint II

-A stylistic approach to the study of Eighteenth Century Counterpoint based on an acquaintance with contrapuntal music of the Baroque period and the writing of exercises and music involving techniques characteristic of the period.
-Prerequisite: Grade of C or above in MUS 101 or permission of instructor.
-2 credits (Fall/Spring)
+A stylistic approach to the study of eighteenth-century counterpoint based on an acquaintance with contrapuntal music of the Baroque period and the writing of exercises and music involving techniques characteristic of the period.
+Prerequisite: Grade of C or above in MUS101 or permission of instructor.
+2 credits (Cycled)